PyTis/PyTis/TASKS.rst

 or uppercase -V for checking the version of a program.
 Additionally, most all Unix/Linux programs seem to use a lowercase "v" for "verbosity."
 I need to alter ALL of my programs to match this standard.

+pycrypt, copyright, getip, do not use the same standard!
+Not even for DEBUG!

 [-v/--verbose 2]